Last Updated: August 13, 2026

 Frequently Asked Questions

-Is IVF possible after 40?
+Can I have IVF abroad after 40?

-Is donor egg IVF safer after 40?
+Is donor egg IVF available after 45?